 Versatility is a vital part of the concept, so gravel bikes will accommodate racks and mudguards.
 You can use them for commuting and even light touring, though few have the low gearing of a purpose-made touring bike.

 That said, you do get wide range gearing on gravel bikes, just not quite as wide as a touring bike’s.

 With no silly equipment rules or influence of tradition, gravel bikes universally have disc brakes.

-They’re usually made from aluminium or carbon fibre for light weight, though there are steel variants and Litespeed has recently launched a titanium gravel bike frame.
+They’re usually made from aluminium or carbon fibre for light weight, though there are steel variants and Litespeed and others offer titanium gravel bike frames.

 Designed for riding on rocky, steep trails, mountain bikes have wide, flat handlebars; fat, knobby tyres; low gears for climbing; powerful disc brakes and usually suspension on the front or both wheels.